Russian hockey forward Zaripov suspended for doping in KHL

 The KHL said the 377 doping tests conducted last season were administered with the help of the IIHF and the World Anti-Doping Agency (WADA), plus the Doping Free Sport Unit of SportAccord, the umbrella organization for international sports federations.

-Russia's anti-doping agency RUSADA remains suspended over a 2015 report on state-sponsored doping but last month was allowed to again plan and coordinate testing under the supervision of international experts.
+Russia's anti-doping agency RUSADA remains suspended over a 2015 WADA report on state-sponsored doping, but last month was allowed to again plan and coordinate testing under the supervision of international experts.

-The 36-year-old Zaripov, who had 16 goals and 29 assists in 56 games with runners-up Metallurg Magnitogorsk last season, won three world championships with Russia and was in the team that lost to Canada in the 2010 Vancouver Olympics quarter-finals.
+Zaripov won three world championships with Russia and was on the team that lost to Canada in the 2010 Vancouver Olympics quarter-finals.

+Zaripov's suspension raises questions about his eligibility to play in the National Hockey League (NHL), the world's top league that operates under its own rules.

+NHL deputy commissioner Bill Daly told Reuters in an e-mail that Zaripov would not be eligible to play in the league as long as he is party to a "valid and binding contract" in Russia.

+"If he ever became free of his contractual obligation, the situation would have to be evaluated," Daly said.

+Ak Bars Kazan, the KHL club that signed Zaripov to a two-year contract earlier this month, said in a statement that the agreement had yet to come into force because he was still undergoing medical tests.

-"All those who violate (anti-doping regulations) must be punished, regardless of their names and titles," R-Sport quoted Russian sports minister Pavel Kolobkov as saying following Zaripov's suspension.
+"All those who violate (anti-doping regulations) must be punished, regardless of their names and titles," R-Sport quoted Russian Sports Minister Pavel Kolobkov as saying following Zaripov's suspension.

 Two other KHL players, former National Hockey League (NHL) player Derek Smith and Russian defenseman Andrei Konev, were also suspended for using banned stimulants, the KHL said.

-Canadian Smith, who played for the Calgary Flames and Ottawa Senators, will remain suspended until Sept.
+Smith, a Canadian who played for the Calgary Flames and Ottawa Senators, will remain suspended until Sept.
 2, 2018, while Konev's ban will last until Nov.
 19, 2017, the KHL said.

-The IIHF could not be immediately reached for comment when contacted by Reuters on Tuesday.
+The IIHF could not immediately be reached for comment on Tuesday.

-Reporting by Gabrielle Tétrault-Farber; Editing by Amlan Chakraborty and Ken Ferris
+Reporting by Gabrielle Tetrault-Farber; Editing by Amlan Chakraborty/Ken Ferris/Mark Heinrich